MirrorNetworking/Mirror/doc/Articles/Guides/CommunityGuides/MirrorQuickStartGuide/index.md

 - [Scene script with canvas buttons](##part-11)
 - [Weapon switching](##part-12))

-It is best to first make a mini practise game before converting your single player game, or creating your ideal brand new multiplayer.
+It is best to first make a mini practice game before converting your single player game, or creating your ideal brand new multiplayer.

 The Pre-made Mirror examples are great for using as reference, it is recommend to use them regarding connection setup, with ports and firewalls.
 This can be a huge topic that changes from person to person, and is not covered in this guide, here we will use localHost (multiple games on same PC).

 ## Part 1

-Blank Project, import Mirror from Asset Store.
+Blank Project, import Mirror from [Asset Store](https://assetstore.unity.com/packages/tools/network/mirror-129321).

 ## Part 2

-Create new scene, save it, and add it to build settings.
+- Create new scene, save it, and add it to build settings
-Create a new gameObject, name it NetworkManager (NM) in the scene, and add these 3 components.
+- Create a new gameObject, name it NetworkManager in the scene, and add these 3 components
+    - NetworkManager
+    - TelepathyTransport
+    - NetworkManagerHUD
-On the NM component, drag your Offline and Online scene into the slots, we have only one scene for now, so put your scene in both.
+- On the NetworkManager component, drag your Offline and Online scene into the slots, we have only one scene for now, so put your scene in both
-(you may not be able to drag the scene in NM until it is added in the build settings.)
+    - The scene must be in the build settings before dragging it to the field

 ![](./image--000.jpg)